aleemrazzaq/iOSCSR/README.md

 # iOSCSR
-Generate CSR (Certificate Signing Request) with RSA or EC
+Generate CSR (Certificate Signing Request) with both RSA or EC Written in Swift and can be accessible in both Swift and Objective-C.
 To use in code

-Download and Extract zip file and pick CryptoAPI.framework and drag into your code, add this into Ebedded Binaries. import ***#import <CryptoAPI/CryptoAPI.h>*** into your class where you want to generate CSR and write following code.
+Download and Extract zip file and get CryptoAPI.framework and drag into your code, add this into Ebedded Binaries. import ***#import <CryptoAPI/CryptoAPI.h>*** into your class where you want to generate CSR and write following code.

       NSString * currentlLoginEmailAddress = @"test102@test.com"; // Unique string use as alias for Keypairs